BlackNinjaMAW/uber-rides/README.md

 Data
 -

 The data used in this analysis consists of Uber rides data from April to September 2014.
 The raw data files are located in the `scripts/data/raw-data/` directory.
 The processed data used in the Shiny app is saved as an RDS file in the `uber-app/app-data/` directory.
-Additionally, a GeoJSON file containing the boundaries of New York City boroughs is located in the `scripts/data/geospatial-data/` directory.
+Additionally, a GeoJSON file containing the boundaries of the New York City boroughs is located in the `scripts/data/geospatial-data/` directory.

 Scripts
 -